Agenda - 2025

 Event Reception and Registration

-Location TBD – This is the first opportunity to network with industry partner providers and new existing contacts with industry professionals.
+Platte Meeting Room – This is the first opportunity to network with industry partner providers and new existing contacts with industry professionals.

 Thursday, November 6th